PATIENT’S GUIDE TO CATARACT SURGERY

-Thank you for choosing Icon Eyecare and Dr. Anderson for your cataract
+Thank you for choosing Dr. Anderson for your cataract

-surgery.
+surgery in colorado springs.
 Dr. Anderson is committed to offering you the highest quality eye care and an excellent visual outcome.
 The following packet will guide you through the cataract surgery process.
-If at any time you have questions, please email Elliott Witchey at Elliott.Witchey@Iconeyecare.com or call 303-761-9944.

-Your surgery will be performed on a Thursday morning at the ICON Surgery Center, a state-of-the-art facility that is fully licensed by the State of Colorado, certified by the federal Medicare program, and accredited by The Joint Commission.
+Your surgery will be performed on a Wednesday at the Premier Surgery Center, a state-of-the-art facility that is fully licensed by the State of Colorado, certified by the federal Medicare program, and accredited by The Joint Commission.

 PREPARING FOR SURGERY